Business Crime & Fraud

-The UK has some of the toughest money laundering legislation anywhere in the world.
+The UK has some of the toughest money laundering legislation in the world.
 Under the Proceeds of Crime Act 2002, the offence carries a maximum sentence of 14 years imprisonment accompanied by the almost inevitable threat of restraint and confiscation proceedings.

-Prosecuting authorities are increasingly eager to take advantage of the wide range of offences that constitute money laundering and which allow them to spread their investigative net wider than just those individuals who are charged with fraud offences alone.
-The Serious Fraud Office has recently acknowledged the usefulness of the proceeds of crime legislation now that the Bribery Act 2010 is in force and intends to investigate money laundering with renewed vigour alongside allegations of corruption.
+Prosecuting authorities are increasingly eager to take advantage of the wide range of offences that constitute money laundering, and which allow them to spread their investigative net wider than just those individuals who are charged with fraud offences alone.
+The Serious Fraud Office (SFO) has recently acknowledged the usefulness of the proceeds of crime legislation now that the Bribery Act 2010 is in force and intends to investigate money laundering with renewed vigour alongside allegations of corruption.

-Our lawyers frequently act for professionals who find themselves unexpectedly caught up in money laundering investigations whether as witnesses or suspects.
+Our lawyers frequently act for professionals who find themselves unexpectedly caught up in money laundering investigations, whether as witnesses or suspects.
 We offer expert advice on what steps can be taken to minimise the impact of such an investigation.